-The Marsden Fund Te Pūtea Rangahau Marsden invests in investigator-initiated research aimed at generating new knowledge, with long-term benefit to Aotearoa New Zealand.
-It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in Aotearoa New Zealand.
-The research is not subject to the government's socio-economic priorities.
+The Marsden Fund invests in excellent, investigator-led research aimed at generating new knowledge, with the potential for long-term economic, environmental, or health benefit to New Zealand.
+It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in New Zealand.